jonnonz1/nz-statute-book/acts/public/2013/telecommunications-interception-capability-and-security-act-2013.md

   - **intercept accessible** , in relation to a network or service, means the capability described in section 12
   - **intercept ready** , in relation to a network or service, means the capability described in section 11
   - **interception warrant** means—
-    (a) a warrant issued under section 53 of the Search and Surveillance Act 2012:
+    (a) a surveillance device warrant issued under section 53 of the Search and Surveillance Act 2012 or subpart 6 of Part 3 of the Mutual Assistance in Criminal Matters Act 1992; or
     (b) an intelligence warrant issued under Part 4 of the Intelligence and Security Act 2017
   - **law enforcement agency** means—
     (a) the New Zealand Police; or